gasolin/foxbox/README.md

 ## Features

+- Setup environment and required libraries automatically
+- Compile in VM, flash to device directly
 - Edit source code in your host machine with any editor and have the files sync into the guest machine.
-- Compile in VM without setup environment and required libraries
-- Can test Firefox Nightly or B2G Desktop in bundled GUI environment
+- Can test Emulator or Firefox Nightly in bundled GUI environment

 ## Prerequisite